FCA Logo

 FCA Emblem

 When creating the new logo for FCA, the designers at Saatchi & Saatchi started with the idea that the words “FINANCIAL CONDUCT AUTHORITY” should be highly visible, clear, and legible.
 Therefore, they used a bold sans-serif font for the inscription, similar to Aspira Wide Bold from Durotype.
-Notably, the standalone letter “F” in the abbreviation has cut at the ends, parallel to the parallelogram side nearby.
-The main colors of the wordmark are a combination of white and purple.
+Notably, the standalone letter “F” in the abbreviation has been cut at the ends, parallel to the adjacent side of the parallelogram.
+The main colors of the wordmark are white and purple.

 FCA Symbol